Canada PIPEDA — Personal Information Protection and Electronic Documents Act

 How it Works

-PIPEDA establishes a principles-based framework structured around ten Fair Information Principles covering accountability, consent, limiting collection, safeguarding personal information, and providing individual access, allowing organizations flexibility in structuring security safeguards and privacy practices.
+Canada's Personal Information Protection and Electronic Documents Act (PIPEDA) establishes a principles-based framework structured around ten Fair Information Principles.
+These principles function as governance domains, addressing requirements such as accountability, consent, limiting collection, safeguarding personal information, and providing individual access.
+Unlike prescriptive control catalogs, PIPEDA mandates outcomes and management processes, leaving organizations flexibility in how they structure security safeguards and privacy practices to ensure compliance.

 Key Elements